2devs-team/reactter/README.md

 }
 ```

-or add it on `listenHooks` method which is exposed by `ReactterContext`:
+or add it into `listenHooks` method which is exposed by `ReactterContext`:

 ```dart
 class AppContext extends ReactterContext {